cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 ## config

-`config` is the resolved {% url "Cypress configuration" configuration %} of the opened project.
+`config` is the resolved {% url "Cypress configuration" configuration %} of the running project.

 This configuration contains all of the values that get passed into the browser for your project.

 {% url 'For a comprehensive list of all configuration values look here.' https://github.com/cypress-io/cypress/blob/master/packages/server/lib/config.coffee %}

-Some plugins may utilize or require these values, so they can take certain actions based on the configuration.

-You can programmatically modify these values and Cypress will then respect these changes.
+You can programmatically modify these values and Cypress will then respect the changes.
 This enables you to swap out configuration based on things like the environment you're running in.

 {% url "Please check out our API docs for modifying configuration here." configuration-event %}